Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 In Blender Armature Object Types are usually used to associate certain bones of an Armature to certain parts of a Mesh Object Types Mesh Geometry.
 You are then able to move the Armature Bones and the Mesh Object will deform.
-(See figure 5).

 .. figure:: /images/SQ-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform.jpg

-   Figure 5 - Armature Object Bone associated with another Mesh Object, as the bone move the Mesh deforms similarly.
+   Bone associated with Mesh Object.

 Armature Deform Parenting is one of the most flexible ways of associating Bones in an Armature